 This squaring-up process will result in straighter shots without the slice.
 It will be exactly the same process for woods and irons.

 Release the Club for Extra Club Head Speed.

-This more accurate approach will allow maximum compression of the ball.
-Rather than the old slicing, glancing blow across the ball, now all power in injected straight into the back of the ball.
+This more objective approach will allow maximum compression of the ball.
+Rather than the old slicing, glancing blow across the ball, now all power is injected straight into the back of the ball.
 This is called a pure strike which in turn lies at the heart of maximizing power.

 Turn the left foot into a square position to anchor the left side so you can release past the body to stop slicing.